pwhisenhunt/Backbonejs-Router-Title-Helper/README.md

 Feel free to contiribute!

-Use `grunt mocha` run tests and `grunt uglify:build` to build minified version.
+First run `npm install` in the project directory to fetch dependencies.
+Then use `grunt mocha` run tests and `grunt uglify:build` to build minified version.
-It is required to run `npm install` in the project directory first to fetch dependencies.